fcavani/jiu-jitsu-graph/README.md

 ## Warning

-Don't try to load jiu-jitsu.cql in an ongoing database. **YOU WILL LOST EVERYTHING!!!**
+Don't try to load jiu-jitsu.cql on an ongoing database.

+**YOU WILL LOST EVERYTHING!!!**

 Begin a new database and follow the instructions!